Developer: Jaleco Publisher: Jaleco Released: 1993 Genre: Fighting

 The game’s story is another take on Fist of the North Star.
 In a post-apocalyptic Earth a man named Jade has found a suit of blue armor that gives him the power to take over the world.
 He erects a massive tower and employs six guards to protect him from those that would try take his empire.
 Jade stages a tournament to see who is the strongest, with the four remaining states outside of Jade’s domain sending their champion to compete.
 Now they must fight amongst themselves to see who will try to take Jade out.

 Tuff E Nuff has three modes: Story, 1 player vs CPU and your standard multiplayer mode.
 Story and player vs CPU are basically identical outside of the story mode featuring a battle against the final boss.
 This is because all of the dialogue between characters in story mode has been removed.
 Even the ending has been cut which is a blow to Story mode.
-This is just one of the many quirks in the game but luckily it has a solid foundation to carry it.
+This is just one of many quirks in the game but luckily it has a solid foundation to carry it.

 The fighting engine in Tuff E Nuff is very basic.
 There are no combos which makes it feel limiting.
 The CPU AI is predictable at first but spikes toward the top of the tower.
 This imbalance carries over to the multiplayer mode if you use a cheat code to play as all the bosses.
 It is apparent most of the work went in to the main quartet as they feel complete.
 The bosses are fun to play around with once or twice but are terribly unbalanced.
 Sadly this does kill the longevity of the game as multiplayer is where most fighting games live or die.

 Tuff E Nuff has a few features that were not standard at the time of its release.
 In the Story mode your special moves become more powerful after every two battles.
 The difference is notable and welcome as the later CPU opponents are tough.
 Also the story mode gives passwords after every match to track your progress.
-There are ten matches up the tower which is a bit much but not so much that the game needs passwords.
+There are ten matches up the tower which is a lot but not so much that the game needs passwords.
 I appreciate the gesture though.
 The coolest is a replay mode which lets you slow down and highlight the last moments of a round.
 Even now most games don’t offer this feature and it is really cool to play around with.

 In Closing

 Tuff E Nuff is pretty good for an original SNES fighting game.
 It has great graphics, tight control, and a solid mechanics.
 The only thing holding it back is the small roster of characters without a cheat code and the excision of its story.
-Tuff E Nuff is not a game that I would rush out and buy but I would spend an afternoon with it if it were available.
+Tuff E Nuff is not a game that I would rush out and buy.
+But I would spend an afternoon with it if it were available.